 Glass is clear so it lets in a lot more direct light.
 Polycarbonate plastic distorts the light that it lets in, which is called diffuse light.
 Plants actually do better with diffuse light since direct light can scorch or overheat them.
 Diffuse light is able to reach all around the plants so that they are lit evenly instead of the majority of light going to the top portion.
 In this situation, plants tend to grow faster.
 The clear advantage here goes to Polycarbonate.

 The whole point of a greenhouse is to use the power of the sun to heat a room for growing out of season.
 If the room does not retain heat then it is useless.
 Glass is both quick to heat up and quick to cool down, so it does not retain heat for long.
-A single sheet of polycarbonate film is actually less able to retain heat than standard greenhouse glass.
-Fortunately, most polycarbonate products for greenhouses are actually made of a double wall construction, where two sheets of film are put together with space in between.
-This internal buffer space makes double wall polycarbonate material a much better heat retainer than glass.
+A single sheet of Polycarbonate film is actually less able to retain heat than standard greenhouse glass.
+Fortunately, most Polycarbonate products for greenhouses are actually made of double wall construction, where two sheets of film are put together with space in between.
+This internal buffer space makes double wall Polycarbonate material a much better heat retainer than glass.

-Glass is breakable, of course, but polycarbonate sheet plastic is also at risk of scratching and tearing.
+Glass is breakable, of course, but Polycarbonate sheet plastic is also at risk of scratching and tearing.
 Polycarbonate needs to be treated with UV protectant to prevent it from yellowing and breaking down.
 Glass does not need this extra treatment.
-If any portion of the cover needs to be patched or replaced, it is much easier to do so with individual glass panes instead of replacing an entire sheet of polycarbonate.
-Most long-term polycarbonates are made to last around ten years.
+If any portion of the cover needs to be patched or replaced, it is much easier to do so with individual glass panes instead of replacing an entire sheet of Polycarbonate.
+Most long-term Polycarbonates are made to last around ten years.
 Generally, the warranty length on the product is a good indication of how long you should expect it to hold up.
-Glass will last as long as it is not broken.
+The glass will last as long as it is not broken.